abclark/constrained_birkhoff_von_neumann/README.md

 <h3>Basic usage</h3>

+<pre><code>from probabilistic_serial_mechanism import probabilistic_serial_mechanism

-<pre><code># Create a dictionary R with agents as keys and rank order lists as values
+# Create a dictionary R with agents as keys and rank order lists as values
 # Create a list m of the probability masses for each object
 #
 # A mass greater than one is used when there are multiple units of an object that each